OpenOrg-gg/ethsecurity/index.md

 The word "*money*" does not negate or by-pass this prong.

-The case "*State V Gopher Tire and Rubber Co*"[^2] the court notes that "*laying out of capital in a way intended to secure income or employement*" is sufficient to meet this prong.
+The case "*State V Gopher Tire and Rubber Co*"[^2] the court notes that "*laying out of capital in a way intended to secure income or employment*" is sufficient to meet this prong.

 It is also noted in "*Uselton v.
 Commercial Lovelace Motor Freight*"[^3] the court expressly found that the "*investment of money*" can take the forms of "*goods or services*" or another "*exchange of value*."